edge-classic/EDGE-classic/COMPILING.md

 - EDGE_MIMALLOC (default ON): Build and use the MiMalloc memory allocator.
 Note: This will override regular new/delete as well as malloc-related functions!.
 - EDGE_MEMORY_CHECK (default OFF): Will configure MiMalloc to perform extra checks and mitigations.
 This incurs a performance overhead cost.
-- EDGE_MEMORY_CHECK_FATAL (defaul OFF): Will consider issues reported by EDGE_MEMORY_CHECK functions to be fatal errors.
+- EDGE_MEMORY_CHECK_FATAL (default OFF): Will consider issues reported by EDGE_MEMORY_CHECK functions to be fatal errors.

 ## Windows Compilation using MSVC Build Tools and VSCode